Sophie Jackson is a freelance writer and author of The Medieval Christmas.

 3. He Punished the Bad

-We might talk about Santa having a 'naughty or nice' list as a way of getting children to behave during the festive period, but it is not a threat most take seriously.
+We might talk about Santa having a 'naughty or nice' list to get children to behave during the festive period in modern times, but it is not a threat most take seriously.
 That was not always the case.

 We have to remember that Santa is based on a violent war god who was not opposed to punishing the wicked.
 For most of his history, Santa brought gifts to the good and punishment to the bad.